 The Stock Incentive Plan, pursuant to which all equity grants to executive officers subsequent to October 2004 have been made, provides that any award held by an executive officer will vest upon such individual's death or disability.
-The only grants that have been made under this plan to executive officers are restricted share grants.
-For more details regarding the Stock Incentive Plan, see the discussion below the "Grants of Plan-Based Awards" table.
+The only grants that have been made under this plan to executive officers are performance share grants.
+For more details regarding grants made pursuant to the Stock Incentive Plan, see "2018 Performance Shares" in the CD&A above.